Montana-Media-Arts/220-creative-coding2-Spring2020-course/modules/week-11/_posts/2001-04-01-Obstacles-Collision.md

 Select the ship and then click the Component button again.

-Now, click on Physics 2D and look for Polygon Collider 2D.
+Now, click on **Physics 2D** and look for **Polygon Collider 2D**.
 This type of collision makes the collision box around all of the curves and angles of the ship.
 Cool!

 Notice how it highlights?